By Damon Krane

 Upper administrators argue the changes are in response to a national crisis of rapidly increasing healthcare costs.
 But since under the current plan surpluses have existed in OU’s healthcare fund for the past two years – with another $2 million surplus expected at the end of this fiscal year – faculty activists argue the increases are unnecessary.

-According to the September 22, 2003 edition of OU’s Benefits Update newslelter, the changes were to become effective July I of this year.
-However, in an email interview conducted on April 5, OU President Robert Glidden denied that such changes had ever been announced to take effect July l.
+According to the September 22, 2003 edition of OU’s Benefits Update newsletter, the changes were to become effective July 1.
+However, OU President Robert Glidden, in an email interview conducted on April 5, stated that such changes were never announced to take effect July l.

 “We had actually never announced that we would implement the plan in July 2004,” said Glidden.
 “But some people assumed we would and began a campaign.”

-Perhaps the most outspoken critic of the administration’s handling of employee healthcare, Chemistry Professor Ken Brown disagrees.
+Chemistry Professor Ken Brown, perhaps the most outspoken critic of the administration’s handling of employee healthcare, disagrees.
 Pointing to the bold-faced heading “Overview of Changes Effective July l, 2004” listed at the top of the second page of the September 2003 Benefits Update, Brown said, “It seems to me that might give a reasonable person the impression that changes are going to happen on July I of 2004.”